openpharma/mmrm/.github/CONTRIBUTING.md

 # Contributing

 Thank you for your interest in contributing to this repo!
-Your contribution is highly valued, and please go through this document to help you contribute.
+Your contribution is highly valued.
+Please go through this document for guidance on how to contribute.

 ## Programming conventions